Latest deals from trusted retailers

 How easy is it to manoeuvre when walking around town?

 I really enjoyed using it as a single buggy around town.
 It was super sturdy, solid and could tackle almost any surface with ease – it really glided over tarmac and pavements.
 With a newborn I felt confident he wouldn’t be jiggled around too much thanks to the brilliant tyres.
 Rowan was easy to push despite being considerably heavier than Leo – and this went for use both in town and country.
 However, the pushchair lets itself down when used as a double.
 As a concept, the idea of a single buggy that transforms into a double is great, but in practise I just felt like I was pushing around a bit of a beast.
 Yes, it still glided well on tarmac, but I dreaded every kerb I came to.
 The wheels also had a habit of jamming with two children – I can only assume this was a result of the added weight.

-How did the iCandy Peach All-Terrain Double push on challenging surfaces as a single pushchair?
+How did the iCandy Peach All-Terrain Double push on challenging surfaces?

-Generally, as a single pushchair it travelled on a grass, dirt track and gravel very well.
-I used it while walking along cobbles and I didn’t feel like the children were being jiggled too much.
+Generally, it travelled well on grass, dirt track and gravel.
+I also used it on cobbles and it didn’t feel like the children were being jiggled too much.
 It was also very effective on the bumpy terrain in our local country park, but it did jam occasionally when there were large bumps in the ground or muddier patches in the grass.

-In double-mode, the pushchair was at times difficult on challenging terrain – the wheels were particularly prone to jamming and it did feel pretty hefty when trying to turn sharp corners.
+However, it was harder to push in double-mode and at times difficult on challenging terrain.
+The wheels were particularly prone to jamming and it did feel pretty hefty when trying to turn sharp corners.
 Overall I did find that my experience of the pushchair was less enjoyable when in double-mode.